 God has exhibited His A+ plan in my life.
-When I'm not on the road, I enjoy spending time with my husband, Randy, our six children and eight grandchildren.
+When I'm not on the road, I enjoy spending time with my husband, Randy, our six children and eleven grandchildren.

 Favorite verse - Philippians 4:8 - "Finally, brethren, whatsoever things are true, whatsoever things are honest, whatsoever things are just, whatsoever things are pure, whatsoever things are lovely, whatsoever things are of good report; if there be any virtue, and if there be any praise, think on these things."

 Job Description - Manager, Booking Agent, Public Relations, and vocalist for The Millers

 Full name - Rebecca Lynn Miller

 Hometown - Alexandria, Virginia

 Fave restaurant - Parkers BBQ - Wilson NC

 Fave sport - Football